 Track the duration of teething stages

 Teething is a process that occurs in stages, and each stage can last for a few weeks.
-By keeping track of the duration of each stage, you can better understand your puppy's progress and anticipate any changes or that may arise.
+By keeping track of the duration of each stage, you can better understand your puppy's progress and anticipate any changes or challenges that may arise.
 Consult with your veterinarian for more information on the typical duration of the teething phases and what to expect.

 Seek professional guidance when needed